rafaelpradella/pradella-dev-tests/alura-typescript/notes.md

 ## What is TypeScript
 TypeScript is a superset for ECMAScript, supporting all it´s funcionalities and including more resources like: types, decorators;
-Its files (.ts) should be transpiled on build time to .js files to work properly on browsers.
+Its files (.ts) should be compiled on build time to .js files to work properly on browsers.

 ##